JvanKatwijk/qt-dab/README.md

 :information_source: The Soapy library used in Ubuntu 20 (used for building the AppImage) seems incompatible with Soapy libraries installed on other versions of Ubuntu and other Linux distributions, therefore *Soapy* is **NOT** configured for inclusion in the AppImage.

-:information_source: Note that your choice **SHOULD** be `CONFIG += tiiLib' rather than `CONFIG += preCompiled' (see step 4), 'CONFIG+=preCompiled' will **NOT** work since the required sources are **NOT** open source and not included in the source tree.
+:information_source: Note that your choice **SHOULD** be *CONFIG += tiiLib* rather than *CONFIG += preCompiled* (see step 4), *CONFIG+=preCompiled* will **NOT** work since the required sources are **NOT** open source and not included in the source tree.

-:information_source: Uncomment the line `DEFINES += __THREADED_BACKEND' if you intend to have more than one backend running simultaneously.
+:information_source: Uncomment the line *DEFINES += __THREADED_BACKEND* if you intend to have more than one backend running simultaneously.
 E.g. activating the automatic search for an EPG service starts a separate service if such a service is found.
 With this setting each backend will run in its own thread.

 Step 3
 -----------------------------------------------------------------

-run `qmake` (variants of the name are `qt5-qmake`, `qmake-qt5`) which generates a `Makefile` and then run `make`.
+run *qmake* (variants of the name are *qt5-qmake*, *qmake-qt5*) which generates a *Makefile* and then run *make*.
 Compiling may take some time.
-Use `make -j XX' for speeding up the build process, with XX the amount of parallel threads used.
+Use *make -j XX* for speeding up the build process, with XX the amount of parallel threads used.
 Of course, qmake will complain if not all required libraries can be found.

 Step 4
 -----------------------------------------------------------------

-The repository contains in the subdirectory `library' a shared library `libtii-lib.so' that - when installed in e.g. `/usr/local/lib'  - loading fresh instances of the database is supported.
+The repository contains in the subdirectory *library* a shared library *libtii-lib.so* that - when installed in e.g. */usr/local/lib*  - supports loading fresh instances of the database.

-Otherwise, unpack file `tiiFile.zip', and copy the resulting file `.txdata.tii` in the home directory (home folder).
+Otherwise, unpack the file *tiiFile.zip*, and copy the resulting file *.txdata.tii* to the home directory (home folder).
 (The unpacked file contains a copy of the database for finding the transmitter's name and location.)
 Identifying transmitters using TII data will work, but no database update can be performed.

-If Qt-DAB does not `see' the database, it will just function without mapping TII data onto names and locations.
+If Qt-DAB does not *see* the database, it will just function without mapping TII data onto names and locations.

 :information_source: Building a version on a fresh install of "bullseye" on the RPI gave a version that wouldn't run: The `Qt_PLUGIN_PATH` was not set.
 Setting it as given below solved - for me - the problem: